GP practice manager GP surgery manager

 - personnel work or staff management

-NHS Health Careers has information on careers in practice management in the NHS.
+Health Careers has information on careers in practice management in the NHS.

 As you'll be working with children or vulnerable adults, you'll need enhanced background checks which your employer will arrange for you.

 - the ability to lead, manage and motivate staff

 - accounting and budgeting skills

 - IT skills

 3. What you'll do

 You'll make sure the organisation runs efficiently and develop a business plan.

 - recruiting, training and supervising medical receptionists and secretaries

 - paying wages and making sure the practice meets its financial targets